jaeteekae/pintergram/README.md

 * figuring out how to create and then render a post that didn't have both a caption and a picture
 * sending both a list of posts and a list of tags as context, then iterating through them together
 * displaying the tags uniformly
+* getting the right paths for images
+* using the form correctly to take in files